dbojan/esplayer/README.md

 - support for epg/xml (#EXTM3U url-tvg="https://example.com"), ('remote xml')
 - support for mulitple epg/xml lists in url-tvg (#EXTM3U url-tvg="https://example.com/epg1.xml,https://example.com/epg2.xml")
 - support for tvg-id: "tvg-id="channel_1.id"
-- support for mutiple ids per one channel: tvg-id="channel_1.id **tvg-id-multi="channel1.id,channel1_another_id"** so you can have mulitple epg urls, each using different id for the same channels. tvg-id is checked first, then tvg-id-multi first id, then second id. checking is stopped for a channel on the first match.
+- support for **mutiple ids per one channel**: tvg-id="channel_1.id" **tvg-id-multi="channel1.id,channel1_another_id"** so you can have mulitple epg urls, each using different id for the same channels. tvg-id is checked first, then tvg-id-multi first id, then second id. checking is stopped for a channel on the first match.
 - support for gzipped xml epg: https://example.com/epg1.xml.gz
 - support for epg/xml next to m3u file ('local xml'), which can also be gzipped
-- support for tmdb info (put tmdb.key in documents folder. inside just put your api key from https://www.themoviedb.org/ )
+- support for tmdb info (put tmdb.key in documents folder. inside just put your api key string, which you can get for free from https://www.themoviedb.org/ )

+#### media files
+- browse local files in Documents/media folder using Browse button.
+- support for audio books: mka: opus codec, cover image, chapters - chapter marks in osd, osd menu/goto, seekbar dots; opus, mkb, mp3, mp4  formats
+- bookmarks: on pause new bookmark (M in lower left part of screen) is created.
+To go to previous bookmark, click on m or M

 | Function | Android | TV remote buttons |